RJDennis/SmolyakApprox.jl/README.md

 weights = smolyak_weights(y,grid,multi_ind,domain)

 where y is a 1d-array containing the evaluations at each grid point of the function being approximated.
-Computation of the weights can be made more efficients by computing the inverse interpolation matrix
+Computation of the weights can be made more efficient by computing the inverse interpolation matrix (this generally needs to be done only once, outside any loops)

 inv_interp_mat = smolyak_inverse_interpolation_matrix(grid,multi_ind,domain)